p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

 ## Exploring Whisper model's functionality

-First, let's instantiate the Translator class with a small model, operating on the CPU and with 80 mel features.
+First, let's instantiate the Translator class with a small model, operating on the CPU, with 80 mel input features.

 ```python